CESNET/metacentrum-user-docs/docs/computing/run-basic-job/index.md

 ### Batch job

-A typical usecase for grid computing is non-interactive batch job, when the user only prepares input and set of instructions at the beginning.
-The calculation itself then runs independently on user.
+A typical use case for grid computing is a non-interactive batch job, when the user only prepares input and set of instructions at the beginning.
+The calculation itself then runs independently on the user.

-Batch jobs consists of the following steps:
+Batch jobs consist of the following steps:

 1. **User prepares data** to be used in the calculation **and instructions** what is to be done with them (input files + batch script).
-2. The batch script is submitted to the job planner (**PBS server**), which stages the job until required resources are available.
+2. The batch script is submitted to the job planner (**PBS server**), which stages the job until the required resources are available.
-3. After the PBS server has released the job to be run, **the job runs** on one of computational nodes.
+3. After the PBS server has released the job to be run, **the job runs** on one of the computational nodes.
-4. At this time the applications (software) are loaded.
+4. At this time, the applications (software) are loaded.
-5. When the job is finished, results are copied back to user's directory according to instructions in the batch script.
+5. When the job is finished, results are copied back to the user's directory according to instructions in the batch script.

 ![pic](batch-job-scheme.jpg)

 ### Interactive job

 Interactive job works in different way.
-User does not need to specify in advance what will be done, neither does not need to prepare any input data.
-Instead they first reserve computational resources and after the job start to run, works interactively on CLI.
+The user does not need to specify in advance what will be done, neither does not need to prepare any input data.
+Instead, they first reserve computational resources and, after the job starts to run, work interactively on the CLI.

-Interactive job consists of following steps:
+The interactive job consists of the following steps:

 1. User **submits request for specified resources** to the PBS server
 2. **PBS server stages** this request until the resources are available.
 3. When the job starts running, **user is redirected** to a computational node's CLI.
 4. **User does whatever they need** on the node.
-5. When the user logs out of the computational node, or when the time reserved for the job runs out, the job is done.
+5. When the user logs out of the computational node or when the time reserved for the job runs out, the job is done.

 ![pic](interact-job-scheme.jpg)

 ### Batch vs interactive

-A primary choice for grid computing is batch job.
-Batch jobs allow user to run massive sets of calculation without need to overview them, manipulate data etc. They also optimize the usage of computational resources better, as there is no need to wait for user's input.
+A primary choice for grid computing is the batch job.
+Batch jobs allow users to run massive sets of calculations without the need to overview them, manipulate data, etc. They also optimize the usage of computational resources better, as there is no need to wait for user's input.

 Interactive jobs are good for:

-- testing what works and what does not (software versions, input data format, bash constructions to be used in batch script later etc)
+- testing what works and what does not (software versions, input data format, bash constructions to be used in batch script later, etc)
 - getting first guess about resources
 - compiling your own software
-- processing, moving or archiving large amount of data
+- processing, moving or archiving large amounts of data

 Interactive jobs are **necessary** for [running GUI application](../../software/graphical-access/).